Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 the scheduler to work as expected even in setups without multiple threads.
-* The library tracks if changes are made to the data it manages, enabling implementing, for example, a system that performs its action only on entities who had a specific component of theirs modified this frame.
+* The library tracks if changes are made to the data it manages, enabling implementing, for example, a system that performs its action only on entities that had a specific component of theirs modified this frame.
 The tracking is reset at the end of frame; there are plans to implement multi-frame tracking as well.
 * All stages seem to be rebuilt on any change to the schedule, even if it would